Jamie Redknapp: Liverpool

+On the final day of the 1994–95 season, Redknapp scored a late winner for Liverpool against league leaders Blackburn Rovers which was greeted by "near silence at Anfield", in a game that could have handed the league title to arch rivals Manchester United had they also won their game.
+While knowing the possible repercussions of a Liverpool win, Redknapp stated: "The only thing in our minds that afternoon, though, was winning the game.
+We're professionals and we want to win every game we play."
+Redknapp, who did not celebrate his goal either, reflected: "It was one of the strangest moments of my life on a football field", before Anfield erupted as it was confirmed that Manchester United could only draw at West Ham thus Blackburn had won the league.
+Two months earlier, Redknapp opened the scoring for Liverpool in their 2–0 win over Manchester United at Anfield.

+In the four full seasons under Evans, Redknapp excelled in a midfield that won the 1995 Football League Cup final, were 1996 FA Cup final runners-up (a game where the Liverpool players wore the much criticised cream Armani suits), with league finishes of fourth, third, fourth and third, deemed as an underachievement with the talent in the team, while playing an open, attacking brand of football exemplified by their two 4–3 games against Newcastle at Anfield, the first of which ranking among the greatest games in Premier League history.

 Redknapp's contributions peaked during the 1998–99 season as he created numerous chances and scored 10 goals under new boss Gérard Houllier.
 Redknapp became vice- and then full club captain by 1999–2000 following the departures of John Barnes, Steve McManaman and Paul Ince.

-His contributions helped the club back into the top three of the Premier League but a knee injury curtailed his involvement in the 2000–01 season and in a bid to cure long-standing injury troubles he underwent knee surgery under renowned knee specialist Dr Richard Steadman in the United States.
+His contributions helped the club back into the top three of the Premier League but a knee injury curtailed his involvement in the 2000–01 season and in a bid to cure long-standing injury troubles he underwent knee surgery under renowned knee specialist Dr Richard Steadman in the US.
 As a result, Redknapp was unable to participate in the whole of the club's cup treble campaign which yielded the FA Cup, League Cup and UEFA Cup.
 Although injured, as the club captain he was called up by his teammates to receive the FA Cup with vice-captain Robbie Fowler at the Millennium Stadium in Cardiff.
 He made his comeback from injury during the pre-season tour before the 2001–02 season.